Sandora Irvin: Chicago Sky

 After spending some time on the free agent market, she signed a training camp contract with the Chicago Sky.
 She was later named to the team.
 During her run with the Sky, she appeared in 18 games.
 Started in one of the games.
-Sandora averaged 1.9 points, 1.4 rebounds, o.33 blocks, 0.11 steals and 7.6 minutes per game.
+Sandora averaged 1.9 points, 1.4 rebounds, 0.33 blocks, 0.11 steals and 7.6 minutes per game.
 She was waived by the Chicago Sky on July 22, 2010.

 International career

 Irvin played overseas for Club USP-CEU MMT Estudiantes (Madrid, Spain) in the First Division of the Liga Feminina (LF).
 In 14 games, Irvin has averaged 13.5 points, 9.9 rebounds, 1.4 assists and 1.3 blocks per game.
 She is among the Spanish LF overall league leaders in points per game (15th), rebounds per game (third) and blocks per game (third).

 On July 6, 2007 Irvin officially signed with Puig d’en Valls, a team in Spain which completed its sixth straight season in the Liga Femenina, Her statistics starting from January 2007, when she landed in Madrid's Estudiantes team, are notable: 13.5 points, 10 rebounds and 2 blocks per game, twice selected game MVP.